-Background: This discussion (by Skype), on September 19, 2012, between Valeria Martano and Katherine Marshall, focused on her work with the Community of Sant’Egidio and, more specifically, how the Community, in its internal workings and in its work in various countries, sees women’s roles.
-She points to the active roles that women play within the Community, even if they do not generally hold formal leadership positions.
-The Community’s work (by women and men alike) is driven by a deep commitment to the dignity of women, whether in peace negotiations or in programs like the HIV and AIDS program, DREAM, and by an appreciation for the complexity and diversity of the cultural expectations and forces at work.
+Background: This discussion (by Skype), on September 19, 2012 between Valeria Martano and Katherine Marshall, focused on Martano's work with the Community of Sant’Egidio and, more specifically, how the community, in its internal workings and in its work in various countries, sees women’s roles.
+She points to the active roles that women play within the community, even if they do not generally hold formal leadership positions.
+The community’s work (by women and men alike) is driven by a deep commitment to the dignity of women, whether in peace negotiations or in programs like the HIV and AIDS program, DREAM, and by an appreciation for the complexity and diversity of the cultural expectations and forces at work.
 The roles that women play in Sant’Egidio’s programs, as in societies, vary widely across Asia, with women playing powerful roles in Muslim Indonesia and the Philippines.
 China, ironically (given its ideology) presents greater difficulties.
 The role that religion plays in work for peace may be most important in the framing of values and in their roles in communities.
 She stresses that there is much work still to do in these areas.
-At a broader level she describes her own involvement with the Community from the age of 15 and points to the important asset that the Community has, with its contacts both with very senior religious leaders and with very local communities, on a continuing basis.
+At a broader level she describes her own involvement with the community from the age of 15 years old and points to the important asset that the community has with its contacts both with very senior religious leaders and with very local communities on a continuing basis.

 How long have you been involved with the Community of Sant’Egidio?
 What are your current roles and responsibilities?